Taiseer-ALaidroos/java-bank-system/README.md

 ├── Phone.java
 ├── Adderss.java

 ---

 ## ▶️ How to Run
-1. Open project in Java IDE (IntelliJ / Eclipse / NetBeans)
+1. Open the project in any Java IDE (IntelliJ / Eclipse / NetBeans)
 2. Ensure all files are inside package: `activity1`
 3. Run `Main.java`
-4. Follow console menu
+4. Follow the console menu

 ---

 ## 🔄 System Workflow
 - User enters name
-- Main menu appears (1–8 options)
+- Main menu appears with options (1–8)
 - User selects operation
 - System processes request
-- Data is stored in Bank system (memory)
+- Data is stored in memory (Bank system)
-- Result is displayed
+- Result is displayed in console

 ---

 ## 💡 Notes
 - Console-based application
 - No database used
-- Educational OOP project
+- Focus on OOP design and logic
-- Focus on system design
+- Suitable for academic and portfolio use

 ---

 ## 🚀 Future Improvements
-- Add database (MySQL)
+- Add database (MySQL / PostgreSQL)
 - Add GUI (JavaFX / Swing)
 - Add authentication system
 - Add transaction history